eszaccara/CLD---FIRST-PROJECT/README.md

-# Cadastro_Login_BancoDeDados
+# Registration_Login_Database
-Projeto para armazenamento de imagens.
+Project for image storage.

-PHP: A linguagem principal do projeto, responsável por lidar com a lógica do servidor.
+PHP: The main language of the project, responsible for handling server-side logic.
-MySQL: O banco de dados utilizado para armazenar informações sobre as imagens.
+MySQL: The database used to store information about the images.
-PDO (PHP Data Objects): Utilizei o PDO para realizar a conexão segura com o banco de dados e evitar vulnerabilidades de segurança.
+PDO (PHP Data Objects): Used PDO to establish a secure connection to the database and avoid security vulnerabilities.
-HTML/CSS: Para construção da interface e estilização da aplicação.
+HTML/CSS: For constructing the interface and styling the application.
-JavaScript: Adicionei um pouco de JavaScript para melhorar a experiência do usuário, como validação de formulário e exibição dinâmica da galeria de imagens.
+JavaScript: Added some JavaScript to improve user experience, such as form validation and dynamic image gallery display.